helrond/clbsj.org/_posts/2020-12-01-repotting-updated.md

 continuing education fund, or another fund?
 Please email us at [info@clbsj.org](mailto:info@clbsj.org) with your ideas or questions.

-As we move forward, one of the most important forms of fertilizing that our new growth requires is guidance and encouragement from our elders.
-In that spirit, we are planning a tribute to the leadership of Dr. John
-H. “Jack” Elliot, founding Board President and pioneer in the social scientific study of Scripture.
-This event will take place in early 2021 — stay tuned for more details!

 Thank you so much for reading this update, and for considering a pledge or end-of the year gift.
 Any level of support or feedback will help to nurture our new growth.
 We are so glad to count you as a fellow traveler